 A behind-the-scenes and vital group of hard workers who care for the Post.
-Officially led by Ed Kirscheimer and supported by Jim, Ralph, and others, they do the work to keep the Post ship-shape.
+Officially led by Ed Kirscheimer and supported by others, they do the work to keep the Post ship-shape.

 Food Services Committee